 - Never require kids to clean their plates.
 Doing so teaches them to ignore the body’s fullness signals.
 Be willing to refrigerate leftovers, and bring home doggie bags from restaurants.

 - Build in treats.
-Perhaps on weekends or once a week in lunches, incorporate a favorite fun food. totally banning certain foods tends to lead to cravings and even binges.
+Perhaps on weekends or once a week in lunches, incorporate a favorite fun food.
+Totally banning certain foods tends to lead to cravings and even binges.
 Teach your child to take small bites and savor treats, in modest amounts.

 - Beware of beverages.
 Calories can add up quickly and when in the form of a drink, they often don’t register as filling.
 Drink plenty of water.
-Choose skim milk (even with a little flavored syrup), and pure fruit juices (not sugary fruit drinks) as a rule.
+Choose skim or low-fat milk (even with a little flavored syrup), and pure fruit juices (not sugary fruit drinks) as a rule.

 - Be sure your child is getting plenty of rest.
 Recent studies have shown a link between lack of sleep and increased cravings that result in overeating and unhealthy weight gain.